-- 2011: Nosodes (remedies prepared from a disease component) or placebo was given for 30 days to 450 children in Brazil to test their effectiveness in preventing flu and acute respiratory infections.
+- 2011: Remedies prepared from the disease or placebo was given for 30 days to 450 children in Brazil to test their effectiveness in preventing flu and acute respiratory infections.
 Over the next 12 months the incidence of diagnosed acute respiratory infection or flu was 3 times higher in the placebo group than those given the prophylactics.
-The researchers commented that the low cost of treatment and the absence of adverse effects made these nosodes a useful therapeutic option for the Brazilian Public Health Service. (xxviii)
+The researchers commented that the low cost of treatment and the absence of adverse effects made these homeopathic methods a useful therapeutic option for the Brazilian Public Health Service. (xxviii)

 - 1999 – 2003: Japanese encephalitis had caused significant morbidity and mortality in the state of Andhra Pradesh for several decades.
 In 1986, a high of 2038 cases with 638 deaths was recorded.
 Children were especially affected.
 A small decline in incidence occurred when homeopathic Belladonna was given as a prophylactic to some.
 When the Government Department of Indian Medicine and Homoeopathy began to systematically distribute prophylactics in 1999 via Public Health Centres, Government Homeopathic Dispensaries, homoeopathic pharmacies and homoeopathic doctors, notifications and mortality dropped to nil by 2003.
 The prophylactics were dispensed to approximately 20 million children under 15 years of age. (xxix, xxx)